dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T766: Moving beyond vengeance promotes compassion in justice.
+### T766: Move beyond 'an eye for an eye' to compassionate justice.

 |Support|
 |---|